tbogdala/lantern/README.md

 for the models to use.
 For example the following four environment variables can override the default settings in examples and tests:

-* `LANTERN_MODEL_ID`: the huggingface model repo id to use
+* `LANTERN_MODEL_ID`: the HuggingFace model repo id to use
 * `LANTERN_MODEL_FILE`: the file name within the model repo to download
-* `LANTERN_TOKENIZER_ID`: the huggingface repo id that has the `tokenizer.json` file for the model
+* `LANTERN_TOKENIZER_ID`: the HuggingFace repo id that has the `tokenizer.json` file for the model
 * `LANTERN_EOS_STRING`: the EOS string to detect end of prediction; must be able to be tokenized.

 ### Basic Text Generation

-The following is how to run the basic example with `cuda` accelleration; switch to `metal` on Mac.
+The following is how to run the basic example with `cuda` acceleration; switch to `metal` on Mac.

 ```bash
 cargo run --example basic --release --features cuda
 ```

-The following is the block of text that was the output of running this command (block formatting added manually:
+The following is the block of text that was the output of running this command (block formatting added manually):

 ```
 Default Prompt: